gerd-moellmann/emacs-with-cl-packages/README.md

 ## New GC

-This is a new GC that is based on Ravenbrook MPS.
+This is an incremental and concurrent GC that is based on Ravenbrook MPS.

 I ported this to the mainline GNU/Emacs (branch scratch/igc on savannah) and it wsa developed further there and here.
 Pip Cet has taken over